Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

          4.   **Platform image**: Browse for the Tizen Platform image available on your hard drive.
 You must select proper images depending on the board.
 For more information, see [Downlaod Guide](#download-binaries).
          5.   **RPM bundles**:
               -   Add the bundle directory to the Bundles panel.
               -   Use this to install Wi-Fi plugin.
-Download using [Installing Drivers](#installing-drivers).
+Download using [Install Drivers](#install-drivers).
 Unzip and add path to 32-bit rpm or 64-bit rpm according to image to install.
               -   Leave blank if no rpm installation required.
          6.   **WiFi**: Enter the SSID and password to connect automatically to Wi-Fi.
 (Wi-Fi plugin installation is required).
 If Wi-Fi or ethernet is not required, you can clear the respective check box.
          7.   **Ethernet**: